TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid-2.md

 Well that's not right.
 Two of the intermediate frames have content that has been scrolled up so that lots of buffer items are visible.

 I went back to the React profiler data and my console logging.
 Correlating everything together, it looks like the bad intermediate frames were painted using the content created for the *previous* frame.
 If you scroll harder, the content scrolls up so far that none of the items are visible.
-Which would confirm my initial theory that the browser render sometimes happens *before* the DOM is updated.
+Which would confirm my initial theory that the browser paint sometimes happens *before* the DOM is updated.

 ### Chrome Performance Tool